Hard to Kill: Plot

 Posing as a real estate agent, Mason recovers the hidden videotape from his old house.
 O'Malley and Sonny arrive at the train station, but are confronted by some of the Senator's men.
-Sonny is able to run away with the tape, but O'Malley is killed.
+Sonny flees with the tape, but O'Malley is killed.
 When Mason arrives, he sees Sonny running away from Quentero and Nolan.
-Mason catches up with the men, subdues Nolan by breaking his leg and throwing him in a trash bin.
-He then reaches Quentero before Sonny is grabbed, and the two fight one another.
-Mason beats up Quentero and recognizes him as one of the men who took part in the assault on Mason's home and the murder of his wife.
-Mason then proceeds to snap Quentero's neck, killing him and saving his son.
-Mason then goes after Senator Trent.
+Mason catches up with the men and subdues Nolan by breaking his leg and throwing him in a trash bin.
+He then beats up Quentero and recognizes him as one of the men who took part in the assault on Mason's home.
+Mason snaps Quentero's neck, killing him.
+After a brief reunion with his son, Mason goes after Senator Trent.

-At the Senator's mansion, Mason sneaks in and manages to eliminate the Senator's men one by one.
-Mason fights with Axel in the billiard room and avenges Felicia by jamming a piece of a pool cue into Axel's neck, killing him.
+Mason sneaks into the Senator's mansion and manages to eliminate his men one by one.
+Mason fights with Axel in the billiard room and avenges his wife by jamming a broken pool cue into Axel's neck, killing him.
 Next, Mason leaves a death taunt to Capt.
 Hulland, another corrupt cop who betrayed Mason to Trent, and stalks Hulland through the house before cornering the corrupt captain near the fireplace.
-Mason then strangles Hulland with his necktie and breaks his neck, killing him.
+Mason then strangles Hulland with his necktie and breaks his neck, killing him as well.
 Mason finally confronts Senator Trent and holds him at gunpoint when the police storm the mansion.
 However, they reveal that they had already seen the film and knew that Mason was set up.
-Trent is arrested, and Mason is reunited with Andy and his son and walks off as the image from the videotape is played on the news, showing Trent coming out of the shadows briefly.
+Trent is arrested, and Mason is reunited with Andy and his son as the footage from the videotape is played on the news, showing that Trent making a deal with the underworld mob and coming out of the shadows.